-This interview with Necro Enema Amalgamated, a partnership of Supervert and Swensonia, was conducted in November 1993 by Kevin Walker for his Interface NYC series.
-It was originally posted on his web site.
+This interview with Necro Enema Amalgamated was conducted in November 1993 by Kevin Walker for his Interface NYC series.
+It is collected in his book Hackers & Slackers: The New York New Media Underground in the Early 1990s.

 [Swensonia] and [Supervert] are Necro Enema Amalgamated, and created Blam! in 1993, a user-hostile digital rant with contributions by stars of the downtown art world.
 Authored in Hypercard, originally distributed by Voyager on floppy disks, it drew attention for its low-bandwidth technological feats, almost as much as for its controversial content.
 Here, they talk about the translucent, ticklish interface of Blam! and the bodily functions that inspired it.
 WARNING: This interview contains graphic language which may be offensive to some.